Genomic stability:

 4. Straightforward results: you will get both assay results sent to you at the same time with a fully interpreted report.

-* Only available in Europe, coming soon to the USA.
-Outside Europe, you can combine your traditional G-Banding analysis with our iCS- digital™ PSC solution.
+* Only available in Europe and North America.
+Outside these geographical locations, you can combine your traditional G-Banding analysis with our iCS- digital™ PSC solution.

 The ultimate combined solution for hPSC in-process genomic stability testing